 Publications

-- “Honesty: Respect for the Right Not to be Deceived” (forthcoming) in Journal of Moral Education
+- “Honesty: Respect for the Right Not to be Deceived” (2023) in Journal of Moral Education

 - “Solving the Puzzle of Partiality” (2021) in Journal of Social Philosophy DOI:10.1111/josp.12367